jspm/jspm-resolve/resolver-spec.md

 Each package scope is interpreted based on its "type" being either "commonjs" or "module".

-By default jspm treats all packages within a jspm project as `"type": "module"` unless they explicitly contain `"type": "commonjs"`.
+By default jspm treats all packages within a jspm project as `"type": "commonjs"` unless they explicitly contain `"type": "module"`, just like Node.js does.

 Custom assets and paths (via a trailing slash) can also be resolved through the jspm resolver, which will return `"format": "unknown"`.